Skip to content

 How do I deactivate Conda base environment?

-Many users have reported that after a local installation of Anaconda on the HPCC, their login prompt changes to something starting with (base) -bash-4.2$.
+Many users have reported that after a local installation of Conda on the HPCC, their login prompt changes to something starting with (base) -bash-4.2$.
 This is because conda activates the default environment, base, upon startup.
 To disable this behavior, which often results in conflicts with system defaults, users can run the following command:

 1